FOMUBAD-BORISTA-FONDI/Scholarly-Hybrid-QA-ISWC-2024/README.md

     ```

-# THIS IS A DRAFT README TO RESPECT THE DATELINE.
+# THIS IS A DRAFT README FILE TO RESPECT THE DATELINE.
 THE REAL READMe.md FILE WOULD BE UPLOADED SOON!!!
 ## Results

 Our approach demonstrated significant improvements in handling complex queries and providing accurate responses.
 For detailed results and performance metrics, refer to the `results` directory or consult the article for in-depth analysis.